Training and Staff Development

 Please Contact Michaela Cole (DrMichaela.Cole@babcockinternational.com) for further information

 ELSA is a national initiative with a national support network which ELSAs can link up with (electronically) to share resources and ideas, in addition to actual meetings which take place annually.
-The aim of the project is to build the capacity of schools to support the emotional needs of their own pupils from within their own resources.
-Topics covered are:
+The aim of the project is to build the capacity of schools to support the emotional needs of their own pupils from within their own resources and achieve positive outcomes for pupils.

-- Emotional literacy including building resilience and self-esteem
+- Raising emotional literacy including building resilience and self-esteem

 - Using social and therapeutic stories